Fun, Fun, Fun: Release

 The "Fun, Fun, Fun" single backed with "Why Do Fools Fall in Love" was released in the United States in February 1964.
 Cash Box described it as "a contagious steady rock beat" song with a "great teen arrangement."
 The single peaked at the number-five spot on the Billboard chart.
 In the United Kingdom, the single was released in March 1964 through Capitol Records, but failed to chart.
 In Australia, the single peaked at the number-six position, which was the band's highest charting single in Australia at that time.
 In West Germany, the single became their first single to chart in the country when it peaked at the number-49 position.

+Whilst in Australia, Al Jardine claims he and Brian had a conversation criticising the release, saying they agreed it "didn't cut it" and "wasn't complete yet".
+The new single somewhat overlapped with the arrival of Beatlemania in the United States, and Jardine marks the release of "Fun, Fun, Fun" as a turning point which broadened the groups musical interpretation.

 Status Quo version

 The song was covered in 1996 by the then-current lineups of the Beach Boys and Status Quo, with a new verse written for the song.
 The Beach Boys sang mainly backing vocals, with Status Quo's Francis Rossi performing the lead vocal for the entire song, except the new verse, which was sung by Mike Love.
-It was released under PolyGram Records as a single in the United Kingdom.
-The single, featuring another artist on the B-side, peaked at number 24 on the UK Singles Chart.
+It was released under PolyGram TV as a single in the United Kingdom, with Status Quo's "Mortified" on the B-side.
+This version peaked at number 24 on the UK Singles Chart.